Armin-FalDiS/shadow-finance/README.md

 ## Our Vision
+Our Vision for ShadowFi is to create a decentralized and trustless AMM swap platform that places a strong emphasis on privacy and censorship resistance.
+Our goal is to enable users to trade and swap anonymously, without any interference or control from ShadowFi.
+We have designed the platform in such a way that ShadowFi has no access to user addresses and all trades are completely trustless and private.

 ## Prerequisites
- Snarkos
- python 3.11
+Snarkos/Aleo SDK

 ## Getting Started
-You can either execute all of the functions directly with aleo sdk/snarkOS and tools like aleo.tools or use shadow-cli which is provided alongside the project
+You can either execute all of the functions directly with Aleo SKD/SnarkOS and tools like aleo.tools or use Our Frontend which is provided alongside the project

+## Token Mappings

+### Token Supply
+mapping supply_$token: u8 => u64;

+To maintain a record of the overall token supply, a mapping has been implemented.
+Given the current absence of alternative public state types, a mapping with an input value of 0 (0u8) has been used.
+The maximum limit for both token supplies has been set at 100,000,000,000 units.
+Please note that the token supply cannot exceed this value.

+### Program Supply
+mapping programs_$token: field => u64

+Shadowfi utilizes a bhp256 hashed field of the Program ID, which is temporarily substituted with a placeholder until the Aleo platform incorporates the self.parent feature.
+This hashed field is then mapped to an integer, allowing programs to efficiently escrow.
+By implementing this mechanism, Shadowfi empowers programs to securely use tokens in liquidity pools and other relevant use cases.

 ## Token Functions